AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-13-os101-operating-system-scheduling-algorithms.md

 Dynamic scheduling is a broad category of scheduling that employs any of the algorithms we've looked at so far.
 However, in the context of real-time systems, it prioritizes scheduling according to the system's deadlines:

-- **Hard real-time deadlines** are ones that we simply can't afford to miss; doing so may result in a disaster, such as a jet's flight controls failing to respond to a pilot's input.
+- **⚠️ Hard real-time deadlines** are ones that we simply can't afford to miss; doing so may result in a disaster, such as a jet's flight controls failing to respond to a pilot's input.

-- **Soft real-time deadlines** are ones that will produce a minor inconvenience if they aren't met.
+- **😕 Soft real-time deadlines** are ones that will produce a minor inconvenience if they aren't met.
 An example of this is a video whose audio isn't properly synced, causing a noticeable delay between what is shown and what's actually heard.

+Thus, while static scheduling is employed before the system ever receives its first process, dynamic scheduling is employed on the fly, making decisions about which processes to schedule as they arrive in real time.
+Leaving things up to the hardware like this can have its advantages.
+For one, it guarantees some sort of scheduling optimization among threads regardless of how the code was originally written.

 ## Wrap-up

 That's about it for scheduling algorithms!

+The best way to master scheduling algorithms is to work through the examples on your own using pen and paper.
+This is especially true for problems involving preemptive priority or round robin scheduling.

-I hope you found this helpful.
-If not, please [let me know how I can make it better](https://github.com/AleksandrHovhannisyan/aleksandrhovhannisyan.github.io/issues/new/choose).
+I hope you found this post helpful.
+If not, please [let me know how I can improve it](https://github.com/AleksandrHovhannisyan/aleksandrhovhannisyan.github.io/issues/new/choose).